kprevas/ronin/Aardvark-in-Ronin.md

 mode if you have, for example, a utility script that accesses the database while your server is running.

+`vark server -env property1=value1,property2=value2` will pass the given environment variables in to your server as JVM arguments.
+See [Server environments](Environments.html) for more on how this can be used.

 ## `vark verify-app`
 Verifies the resources in your app to ensure that there are no compilation or statically detectable configuration errors.